WizardCarter/simple-config-library/README.md

 file.close();
 ```

 Note that this is a C++11 library.
-For it to compile correctly, you MUST enable C++ support on your compiler.
+For it to compile correctly, you MUST enable C++11 support on your compiler.

 You may use chimconf for any project, as long as you do not claim that you created it and any copies you distribute include the license and this file.
 Though it's not required, a link back to the github page for this project in your credits would be appretiated.
 Additionally, if you do something cool with chimconf, please let me know.
 I'd love to see what you do with it.